cmonzillo91/tcpecho/README.md

 # tcpecho

-tcpecho is a Utility for echoing a the body of a tcp request back over to the connection.
+tcpecho is a Utility for starting a tcp listner that listenes for connections and echo the body of a tcp request back to the requester.